What is Chronic Mastoiditis?

 Preventing Chronic Mastoiditis

-Prevention of chronic mastoiditis essentially involves managing and treating acute otitis media promptly and effectively.
+Prevention of chronic mastoiditis is essentially through successful control and treatment of acute otitis media.
 Key preventive measures include:

 • Timely treatment of ear infections: Ensuring that ear infections are adequately treated with the appropriate antibiotics can prevent the progression of chronic mastoiditis.